JihongZ/jihongz.github.io/_posts/2017-11-08-SEM-Homework.markdown

 Two-factor Model
 ----------------

-The neccessity of separate latent factors was tested by specifying a two-factor model.
-In term of model fit indices, it appears that the global model fit indices are acceptable with two-factor model (CFI = 0.986; RMSEA = 0.058; SRMR = 0.022).
+The neccessity of one more separate latent factor was tested by specifying two-factor model.
+Using lavaan to specify 2-factor model is easy (see R coeds below).In term of model fit indices, it appears that the global model fit indices are acceptable with two-factor model (CFI = 0.986; RMSEA = 0.058; SRMR = 0.022).
 Theoretically, two latent factors could be labeled as two seperated but highly correlated aspects of attitudes towards inclusive education.
 One factor AAC could be labeled as how teachers feel about communicating with students with disability.
 The other one AAE could be labeled as how teachers feel about evironment of inclusive education.
 All standardized factor loadings are statistically significant ranging from 0.676 to 0.865.
 The factor correlation between 2 factors is high (*r* = 0.838, *p* = 0.00).

 ``` r
 model2.syntax <- '